mcbssds/IFISS3D/README.md

 # IFISS3D
-Extension of IFISS software package to <b> three dimensional approximation</b>.

-The m-files in this directory are associated with the preprint: <br>
+The <b> IFISS3D toolbox</b> extends the IFISS finite element software package for MATLAB to <b> three dimensional</b> spatial domains and is associated with the following preprint: <br>
 <ul>
 <li> Georgios Papanikos, Catherine E. Powell, David J. Silvester, <b> IFISS3D: A computational laboratory for investigating finite element approximation in three dimensions. </b>
   </ul>

-To install IFISS3D the gzipped file must be unzipped into the top-level directory of the IFISS package.
+To install IFISS3D the gzipped file must be unzipped and the folder <b> diffusion3D </b> placed into the top-level directory of the
+IFISS package.

 The installation of the IFISS package is documented at https://manchester.ac.uk/ifiss/download.html

 If installing IFISS3D on a windows machine then you will also need to type <br>